 The majestic facade of the church of Santa Maria Maggiore was designed by the Florentine architect Ferdinando Fuga (1699-1782) and built between 1741 and 1750.
 It masks a much older facade, which retains its medieval mosaics.

-Rusuti's mosaics illustrate the origin of the church.
-According to a 13th century legend, on the night of August 4th/5th, the Virgin Mary appeared to Pope Liberius (r.
+Rusuti's mosaics illustrate an ancient legend relating to the foundation of Santa Maria Maggiore.
+On the night of August 4th, 352, the Virgin Mary appeared to Pope Liberius (r.
 352-366) and John, a patrician of Rome.
-She told them that in the morning they would find a patch of snow (in August!) covering the spot where they were to build a church.
-The prediction was fulfilled and the new church was called Santa Maria della Neve ('of the snow').
+She told them that in the morning they would find a patch of snow covering the spot where they were to build a church.
+The prediction was fulfilled and the new church was called Santa Maria della Neve (St Mary of the Snow).

 The two allegorical statues above the central opening are Chastity (Giovanni Battista Maini) and Humility (Pietro Bracci).
 The coat of arms belongs to Pope Benedict XIV (r.
 1740-58 ).
 A statue of the Virgin and Child crowns the facade.